turbot/steampipe-plugin-aws/docs/tables/aws_s3_bucket.md

 ```

-### List of buckets where tags key 'fizz' is not null
+### List buckets where tags key 'application' is not null

 ```sql
 select